rsnash92/builda-club/docs/whitepaper-v5.0.md

     // builda.club model
     withBuilda: {
-      joinFee: "$1000 once",
+      joinFee: "$500-1000 (member-governed)",
       gets: "All tools, learning, community",
       earns: "$BUIDL for contributing",
       saves: "$8,600 first year",
-      owns: "Equity in the community"
+      owns: "Equity in the community",
+      controls: "Votes on pricing and governance"
     }
   },